charlie2951/krv32/SDK/Readme.md

 # KRV-32 SDK User Manual
+## (Outdated, will be updated soon to make compatibility with RTL code)
 The `krv32. h` header contains all necessary functions for accessing GPIOs, UART, and PWM pins.

 ### Useful C functions